Trip Report - Oct 28, 1995 - Jack Parsell

 It is important to understand that this tri-corner is on private property in a county with strict enforcement of trespassing laws.
 In that Whatley's land is directly east of the Chattahoochee State Park, some have attempted to access the tri-point through the park.
 Mr. Larry Weaver, park ranger, strongly advises against this route.
 The owner of the land directly south of the FL line has erected a fence along his property line that prevents access by this previously suggested route described in Jack Parsell's U.S. State Tri-Corners guide.
 Mr. Whatley is your only way in.

 Ansely Whatley owns 700 acres of land dedicated as a nature preserve, 300 of which are set aside as a nature sanctuary.
 Hunting of deer and turkey is allowed on a limited basis.
 Whatley feels fortunate that he is able to warden this piece of paradise and feels obligated to share it with others.
 This particular area is rich in history including a goodly share of boundary issues.
-Tri-pointers are very welcome within the access window between the end of April and October 15th.
+Tri-pointers are very welcome within the access window between the end of April and October 15th (based on hunting season dates).